What sets your product, service and company apart from your competitors? What value do you provide and how is it

 You can provide the best offering, the cheapest offering, or the most comprehensive offering, but you can’t provide all three.

-Another key factor in your competitive positioning is your competition.
+Another key factor in your brand positioning is your competition.
 Sure, you need to put your stake in the ground and claim your turf.
 But is it turf that you can own?
 Can you realistically beat your competition to own it?

 Rather than leaving your market positioning to chance, establish a strategy.
 What you’re ultimately striving for is to be known for something – to own mindshare of the market.
 This is typically easier for consumer product lines than for B2B companies, because positioning a single product against three to five competitors is a simpler task than positioning a mid-size B2B company with numerous offerings in numerous markets.